Navigation: Home >

 shoulders is a good, albeit somewhat precarious, way of staying with and

-humans are much taller than Cats, shoulders also provide an excellent launch
+are much taller than Cats, shoulders also provide an excellent launch point for

-point for otherwise inaccessible areas like high shelves which often have
+otherwise inaccessible areas like high shelves which often have things on them

 Human Reactions: Petting, scratching, dumping, "I am not a perch!".